 A couple of weeks ago, I posted a follow-up to my call for reader questions and ideas.
 I plan on addressing all the great reader questions and ideas that came my way — thank you again, dear readers!
-Today, I address an email request from a reader who preferred to remain anonymous, who asked me to revisit the previous questions readers asked me from the 2013 Reader Q&A post:
+Today, I address an email request from a reader who preferred to remain anonymous, who asked me to revisit the previous questions readers asked me from the 2013 Reader Q and A post:

 How many movies have librarians in them?